-The web interface Dashboard page is the focal point for reviewing all "remote" features on the PDU.
+The web interface Dashboard page is the focal point for reviewing all remote features on the PDU.
 There is no equivalent view on the command line, so the web interface is the most convenient way to see the most data at one time.

-The screen capture at the right shows the default Dashboard layout for a PDU with 8 remote-controlled outlets.
+The web view at the right shows the default Dashboard layout for a PDU with 8 remote-controlled outlets.
 The left-most column displays an "indicating switch" for each outlet.

 On and Off are normal operational values for the indicators.
 If the button displays ???, this indicates the system cannot detect the control circuitry for the outlet switching.
-Another possible display is a red blinking dot on the button which indicates that the actual current state of the outlet does not match what the software expects it to be.
+Another possible display is a red blinking dot on the button which indicates that the actual state of the outlet does not match what the software expects it to be.

-For outlet switching capabilities, refer to "Outlet Control" on page 26 for details.
+For outlet switching capabilities, refer to "Outlet Control" on page 29 for details.
 The label for each Outlet (set to "Outlet 1" etc. by default) can be edited.
-See "Outlet Settings" on page 49 for details on changing the label as well as the amps setpoint settings.
+See "Outlet Settings" on page 53 for details regarding changing the label as well as the amps setpoint settings.